alphaee/ISP/README.md

 **Developed by Young Kim, Dan Kim, Franklin Wang**

 *To-Do*
-- Create patterns for enemies that have not entered into the detection radius
+- Implement different kinds of enemies.
-- Images/Background images need to be done
+- Enemy Images/Background images need to be done
-- Fix error when you go out of bounds and get stuck
+- Import character sprite

 *Update Log*

+7/2/15
+- Added collision detection
+- Fixed error when you go out of bounds and get stuck
+- Made character sprite.(incomplete)
+- Implemented the first kind of enemy, the Chaser (incomplete)

 7/1/15
 - Added detection radius for enemies